Virtual Schema Adapters

 %jar /buckets/<BFS service>/<bucket>/<source database jdbc driver>.jar;

 The Virtual Schema properties control the behavior of the JDBC adapter.
-There are three types of properties that you can configure using CREATE VIRTUAL SCHEMA and you can change these properties using ALTER VIRTUAL SCHEMA SET.
+There are three types of properties that you can configure using CREATE SCHEMA:

 The virtual schema properties of each supported data source are available in their respective documentation.
 For more information, see Supported Data Sources.